POETSII/tinsel/README.md

 be read and written atomically using the `cssrw` instruction and the value read is non-zero on success (the write may fail due to back-pressure).
-These CSRs are used to implement the following non-blocking functions in the tinsel API:
+These CSRs are used to implement the following non-blocking functions in the Tinsel API:

 ```c
 // Receive byte from StdIn (over DebugLink)